omgnetwork/mobile-wallet/README.md

 ### Android

-Generate the release apk by running `cd android && ./gradlew assembleRelease`
+Generate the release apk by running `npm run build-android`.
+The generated apk file can be found at the `artifacts` folder.

 ### iOS

-`TODO`
+Generate the release ipa by running `npm run build-ios`.
+The generated ipa file can be found at the `artifacts` folder.